UPDATED FOR 2016

 99 Dromore Road off Central Avenue, Scarsdale

 Celebrate the end of winter and the peak of the maple sugaring season.
-Family events include tours of the Native American- and Colonial-style sugaring sites, candy and ice cream making, and live music. $7 by March 12; $9 day of.
+Family events include tours of the Native American- and Colonial-style sugaring sites, candy and ice cream making, and live music.
+Register and pre-pay online by March 5 for special rates: $5 for members, $10 for non-members; $8 for members day of, $15 for non-members day of.
+Children under 2 FREE.

 Hudson Highlands Nature Museum